Syedaaneesa/jpmhomeletsltd/README.md

 ##  Project Overview

-This website was fully developed in WordPress, incorporating a custom theme, optimized plugins, and thoughtfully designed elements that reflect the brand’s unique visual identity.
+This website was developed using WordPress with a custom theme and optimized plugins for better performance.
+The design elements are carefully aligned with the brand’s visual identity, ensuring a clean, consistent, and user-friendly experience.

 ### Key Highlights:
 A modern, fully responsive corporate design delivering a seamless experience across desktop, tablet, and mobile devices.